-The born coefficient in the exact theory, on the other hand, contains Feynman diagrams involving triangle and box diagrams with heavy top quark dependence.
+The Born coefficient in the exact theory, on the other hand, contains Feynman diagrams involving triangle and box diagrams with heavy top-quark dependence.
 It can be expressed in terms of helicity amplitudes for triangle and box diagrams as,

 The exact expression for these helicity amplitudes for two gluons and a $Z$ boson can be found in \cite{Kniehl:2011aa}.
-These large distributions appearing in the $\Delta^{\rm SV}$ can be resummed to all orders in the threshold limit $z \to 1$.
-Typically, resummation is performed in the Mellin $N$-space where plus-distributions become simple logarithm in Mellin variable ($N$).
-The threshold limit $z \to 1$ translates into $N \to \infty$ limit.
+These large distributions appearing in $\Delta^{\rm SV}$ can be resummed to all orders in the threshold limit $z \to 1$.
+Typically, resummation is performed in the Mellin $N$-space, where plus distributions become simple logarithms in the Mellin variable ($N$).
+The threshold limit $z \to 1$ translates into the $N \to \infty$ limit.
 Recently a formalism has been proposed \cite{AH:2020iki, AH:2021kvg, AH:2021vdc, vanBeekveld:2021hhv, vanBeekveld:2021mxn} to also resum the NSV logarithms arising out of the diagonal channel.
-Essentially the partonic SV and NSV coefficients in the Mellin space can be organized as follows,
+The formalism is built upon a factorization framework that includes a process-dependent hard function, mass factorization kernels, and a soft function, as detailed in \cite{AH:2020iki}.
+It closely parallels the physical kernel approach of \cite{Moch:2009hr}, wherein a single logarithmic enhancement in the large-$z$ limit was identified, persisting at all orders in $(1-z)$ near the threshold up to N3LO.
+This observation motivated the conjecture that such behavior continues to all orders in the strong coupling.
+Exploiting this conjecture, the authors of \cite{AH:2020iki} established an all-order structure for the soft function.
+While the structure can be explicitly verified at NLO, the higher-order coefficients are determined using the known fixed-order results for the Higgs \cite{Anastasiou:2015vya,Mistlberger:2018etf} and DY \cite{Duhr:2020seh} production processes.
+In this formalism, the partonic SV and NSV coefficients in the Mellin space can be organized as follows,

 The factor $g_{0}$ is independent of the Mellin variable and contains process-dependent information.
-The leading threshold enhanced large logarithms and the next-to soft logarithms in Mellin space are resummed through the exponent $G^{\rm SV}_{N}$ and $G^{\rm NSV}_{N}$ respectively.
-The resummed accuracy is determined through the successive terms from both the exponent $G_N$ which takes the form,
+The leading threshold-enhanced large logarithms and the next-to-soft logarithms in Mellin space are resummed through the exponents $G^{\rm SV}_{N}$ and $G^{\rm NSV}_{N}$ respectively.
+The resummed accuracy is determined through the successive terms from the exponent $G_N$, which takes the form,